-In this blog post, we will be discussing the section of the inspection report which relates to the responsibilities of the client as determined by the TREC.
+So far on our blog, we have discussed the purpose of the inspection as well as the responsibilities of the inspector and now we will be discussing the section of the report which relates to the responsibilities of the client as determined by the TREC.

 The important thing here is that evaluations by specialists can turn up additional deficiencies with the systems or components of the home which may involve even more costs.
 If these items are addressed during the Option Period, there is at least the opportunity that the cost of repairs can be negotiated between the parties.
 However, if items in the report are ignored, it may result in additional damage and costs that will not have been negotiated and will need to be addressed in the future.